expo/expo/docs/pages/versions/unversioned/introduction/running-in-the-browser.md

 - Install the latest version of the Expo CLI: `npm i -g expo-cli`
 - Add web dependencies: `yarn add react-native-web react-dom`
+  - Ensure your project has at least `expo@^33.0.0` installed.
 - Start your project with `expo start` then press `w` to start Webpack and open the project in the browser.

+**Tips**

 - You can also run `expo start --web` which will start Webpack immediately.
 - If your `app.json` only contains the `"web"` platform then Webpack will startup instead of Metro, this is the same as running `expo start --web-only`

-**Tips**

-- Expo will only start the Webpack dev server (and not Metro) if `"web"` is the only platform defined in your `app.json` `"platforms"` array.
 - Toggle the production environment variable with **`--no-dev`**.
 This will persist commands so remember to turn it off with **`--dev`**.

 ## Create React App & React Native CLI